GorvGoyl/Notepad-plus-plus-NppExec-plugin-Multiple-Languages-Compile-and-Run-Scripts/README.md

-# Notepad-plus-plus-NppExec-plugin-All-Languages-Compile-and-Run-Scripts
+# Notepad-plus-plus-NppExec-plugin-Multiple-Languages-Compile-and-Run-Scripts
-common Script to Compile and Run all languages code in Notepad++ using NppExec plugin
+common Script to Compile and Run multiple languages code in Notepad++ using NppExec plugin